alfadewa58/Insight-Track-HR-Attrition-Analytics/README.md

 ## By Alfa Isa Dewa

 ## Overview
-This project focuses on understanding and analyzing employee attrition in an organization.
-By leveraging data analytics, the goal is to identify key factors contributing to employee turnover and provide actionable insights to the HR department.
+This project is dedicated to understanding and analyzing the factors influencing employee attrition within an organization.
+By leveraging advanced data analytics techniques, we aim to uncover patterns and trends that contribute to employee turnover.
+The analysis focuses on identifying key drivers such as workload, job satisfaction, commuting challenges, and demographic factors.
+The ultimate objective is to provide actionable insights that can help the HR department develop targeted strategies to improve employee retention, enhance workplace satisfaction, and reduce overall turnover rates.
+This data-driven approach will enable the organization to make informed decisions that align with its long-term goals for workforce stability and productivity.

+## Stakeholders
+- HR Department
+- Senior Management

 ![Dashboard Preview](https://github.com/alfadewa58/Insight-Track-HR-Attrition-Analytics/blob/main/Screenshot%202025-01-21%20183226.png)